LudwigSlotte/reddit-picture-reader/README.md

 ### Features

-* See the picture, description, and user in a nice UI.
+* See the picture, description, and user in a simple UI.
 * Favourite pictures to save them to your personal repository.
 * Refresh the feed by swiping down at the top.